-- Florida statutes allow for two possible sources of a proposed charter, a group of petitioning citizens or through the assistance of the county commission.
+Florida Statutes allow for two possible sources of a proposed charter, a group of petitioning citizens or through the assistance of the county commission.
 Having been proposed by one of these methods, a charter must be adopted by the Legislature through enactment of a special act.
-This special act creates the municipality as a "municipal corporation," specifies its official name and recognizes the proposed charter as the charter of the municipal government created by the act. - A city charter is the document that governs and controls a municipality.
+This special act creates the municipality as a "municipal corporation," specifies its official name and recognizes the proposed charter as the charter of the municipal government created by the act.

+A city charter is the document that governs and controls a municipality.
 Laws passed by cities are called ordinances and are not part of the charter.
-Some of the items usually found in charters include provisions governing or establishing: - 1. incorporation, boundaries and powers; - 2. the structure and type of government the city will have; - 3. administrative organization and function; - 4. judicial powers and procedures; - 5. city election procedures and regulations; - 6. city financial powers; and - 7. general provisions. - There are four basic forms of municipal government in Florida: council-weak mayor, council-strong mayor, commission and council-manager.
+Some of the items usually found in charters include provisions governing or establishing

+- incorporation, boundaries, and powers;

+- the structure and type of government the city will have;

+- administrative organization and function;

+- judicial powers and procedures:

+- city election procedures and regulations:

+- city financial powers; and

+- general provisions.

+There are four basic forms of municipal government in Florida: council-weak mayor, councilstrong mayor, commission and council-manager.
 (See page 11.)
 The most common form of city government in Florida today is the council-manager form.
-A second common form, found in many smaller cities, is the council-weak mayor form. - Income to pay for government services comes from a variety of sources: - 1.
-Property Tax: real property tax (land, buildings, fixtures on land) and personal property tax (moveable items such as boats, machinery, motor vehicles, stored merchandise) - 2.
-Non-property Tax: local government half-cent sales tax, local option sales tax, gas taxes, tourist taxes, insurance premium tax, beverage license tax. - 3.
-Non-tax Revenue: charges for services, licenses and permits, intergovernmental revenue (grants from the federal or state government), fines, penalties and forfeitures. - Municipal government provides many services to the citizens within its jurisdiction.
-These services fall into several categories: - 1.
-Public Safety: police, fire, animal control, building codes, disaster preparation and traffic regulation services. - 2.
-Public Works: roads and streets, water and sewer, storm drainage, public buildings, and solid waste collection and disposal. - 3.
-Public Utilities: water works, sewage treatment plants, electric power and natural gas. - 4.
-Planning and Developing: adoption, enforcement and updating of land-use regulations for the jurisdiction, oversight and approval of development within it; also, public lands development, such as parks. - 5.
-Administration: includes internal operations, external information services, archival and other record keeping, financial and personnel operations.
+A second common form, found in many smaller cities, is the council-weak mayor form.

+Income to pay for government services comes from a variety of sources:

+- Property Tax: real property tax (land, buildings, fixtures on land) and personal property tax (moveable items such as boats, machinery, motor vehicles, stored merchandise) - Non-property Tax: local government half-cent sales tax, local option sales tax, gas taxes, tourist taxes, insurance premium tax, beverage license tax - Non-tax Revenue: charges for services, licenses and permits, intergovernmental revenue (grants from the federal or state government), fines, penalties, and forfeitures.

+Municipal government provides many services to the citizens within its jurisdiction.
+These services fall into several general categories:

+- Public Safety: police, fire, animal control, building codes, disaster preparation and traffic regulation - Public Works: roads and streets, water and sewer, storm drainage, public buildings, and solid waste collection and disposal - Public Utilities: water works, sewage treatment plants, electric power, and natural gas - Planning and Development: land-use regulations and development of public property such as parks - Administration: includes internal operations, external information services, archival and other record keeping, financial and personnel operations.